vitessio/website/content/en/docs/19.0/reference/vreplication/reshard.md

 ## Parameters

-### action
+### Action

 [`Reshard`](../../programs/vtctldclient/vtctldclient_reshard/) is an "umbrella" command.
 The [`action` or sub-command](../../programs/vtctldclient/vtctldclient_reshard/#see-also) defines the operation on the workflow.

 #### Create
 <div class="cmd">

-`Create` sets up and creates a new workflow.
+[`create`](../../programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_create/) sets up and creates a new workflow.
 The workflow name should not conflict with that of an existing workflow.

 </div>

 #### Show
 <div class="cmd">

-`Show` displays useful information about a workflow — including recent logs.
+[`show`](../../programs/vtctldclient/vtctldclient_movetables/vtctldclient_movetables_show/) displays useful information about a workflow — including recent logs.

 </div>